denoland/manual/getting_started/first_steps.md

 1. We get the first argument passed to the application, and store it in the `url` constant.
-2. We make a request to the url specified, await the response, and store it in the `res` constant.
+2. We make a request to the URL specified, await the response, and store it in the `res` constant.
 3. We parse the response body as an [`ArrayBuffer`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/ArrayBuffer),